-Melissa is the editor of AARP.org/livable (the award-winning website you’re on right now), the award-winning AARP Livable Communities e-Newsletter and various AARP Livable Communities print resources and publications.
-She also speaks on behalf of AARP Livable Communities at conferences, including those hosted by the National League of Cities and the American Planning Association.
+Melissa is the editor of AARP.org/livable (the award-winning website you’re on right now), the award-winning AARP Livable Communities e-Newsletter and various AARP Livable Communities print resources and publications, including Where We Live Communities for All Ages — 100+ Inspiring Ideas from America's Community Leaders, the second installment of the AARP Where We Live book series.
+She also speaks on behalf of AARP Livable Communities at conferences and meetings nationwide, such as those hosted by the National League of Cities and the American Planning Association.
 Prior to joining AARP Melissa spent more than a decade at Time Inc., where she began as a reporter, became a senior editor at LIFE and People magazines, and served as the editor-in-chief of various books and special issues.
 Melissa’s freelance articles have been published by The New York Times, The Atlantic, Glamour and other media outlets.
 She's also the author of two books (one for kids, the other for moms).
-Since joining the Livable team in 2014 Melissa has become a Certified Aging-in-Place Specialist.
-A native New Yorker, she is a graduate of Fordham University and the City University of New York/Hunter College, from which she earned a master's degree in public health with concentrations in women's health and community health education.
-Melissa has lived or worked in several walkable, transit-served communities (on Long Island and in Tokyo, Brooklyn and northern New Jersey) and has been active in advocacy efforts related to transportation, land use, health and education.
-She lives with her family and many pets (including two turkeys) in a rural Maryland community where she's on the board of the local civic association.
+Since joining the Livable team in 2014, Melissa has become a Certified Aging-in-Place Specialist.
+A native New Yorker, she is a graduate of Fordham University, where she earned a bachelor's degree in history and a minor in communications, and the City University of New York/Hunter College, from which she earned a master's degree in public health with concentrations in women's health and community health education.
+Melissa has lived or worked in several walkable, transit-served communities (in New York City and the tri-state region as well as in Tokyo) and has been active in advocacy efforts related to transportation, land use, health and education.
+Based out of AARP in Washington, D.C., she lives with her family and assorted indoor and outdoor animals in a rural Maryland community where she's on the board of the local civic association.

 Bill manages the AARP Network of Age-Friendly Communities, which is a program within AARP Livable Communities.
 He has been with AARP since 2000, joining as an associate state director for AARP New York.
 In that role he served the upstate and western region of the Empire State and was responsible for the development, implementation and assessment for community outreach programming.
-That body of work included livable and age-friendly communities initiatives, partner development and grassroots volunteer organizing for a 30 county region both near and far from his Rochester home base.
+That body of work included livable and age-friendly communities initiatives, partner development and grassroots volunteer organizing for a 30-county region both near and far from his Rochester home base.
+Since 2016 he's been traveing frequently and far to communities, conferences and meetings nationwide as a speaker and facilitator for the AARP Livable Communities initative.
 In addition to his work at AARP, Bill has extensive experience in corporate wellness programs, occupational rehabilitation and ergonomics, pain treatment and physical therapy.

 Rebecca joins the Livable Communities team from AARP Pennsylvania, where she served as the associate state director for community outreach.
 Rebecca led the city of Pittsburgh and Allegheny County's enrollment in the AARP Network of Age-Friendly Communities.
 She also coordinated walkability audits of the area's central business district and engaged voices of older adults in the development of a Complete Streets policy for Pittsburgh.
 Prior to AARP, Rebecca held an appointment as the first-ever chief service officer in the Pittsburgh Mayor's Office.
 In that role, she developed and implemented high-impact volunteer-fueled initiatives that tackled pressing city needs with a focus on the revitalization of Pittsburgh's 90 neighborhoods.
 Through Rebecca’s efforts, the Mayor's Office of Service & Civic Engagement repeatedly exceeded its impact targets by engaging volunteers to revitalize more than 600 city blocks, clean up over 35,000 pounds of litter and rehabilitate 75 homes of vulnerable residents.
 Rebecca holds both a bachelor's degree and master's of social work degree from New York University's Silver School of Social Work, where she was a scholar in the Catherine B. Reynolds Program in Social Entrepreneurship.
 Rebecca, her husband and their two sons are proud to call Pittsburgh their home.